Skip to content

 Strengths: Payments

-Bulgaria has seen rapid growth due to its skilled workforce and competitive cost base.
-Payments is a key segment, hosting many domestic and global players.
+Bulgaria has seen growth due to its skilled workforce and competitive cost base.
+Payments is a key segment, hosting domestic and global players.

 flag of cyprus